json-schema-org/json-schema-spec/PROCESS.md

 This document formally defines the process used to evolve the JSON Schema specification as of the first stable release in 2023.
-It applies to the core specification and the specifications for any dialects and vocabularies maintained by the JSON Schema Org.
-It does not necessarily apply to everything the JSON Schema Org maintains.
+It applies to the core specification and the specifications for any dialects and vocabularies maintained by the JSON Schema Org, but it doesn't necessarily apply to everything the JSON Schema Org maintains.
 For example, media type registration follows the IETF process.
 Certain components used within JSON Schema, such as Relative JSON Pointer, may also follow a separate process.

+This process doesn't apply to third-party dialects, vocabularies, or other extensions.
+However, third-parties are welcome to use this as a basis for the process they use for their specifications.

 ## Canonical URLs
 There MUST be a stable canonical URL for referencing any specification that